Case Study: How a Karachi Couple Built Their First PKR 5 Million Portfolio

 - No written investment policy.

-Their core problem was not low intelligence.
-Their core problem was inconsistent execution.
+Their problem was not lack of intelligence.
+It was inconsistent execution.

 Year one: process before performance